P4sca1/cron-schedule/README.md

 // Get the specified amount of future dates starting from the given start date or now. cron.getNextDates(amount: number, startDate?: Date): Date[]

+// Get an ES6 compatible iterator which iterates over the next dates starting from startDate or now.
+// The iterator runs until the optional endDate is reached or forever. cron.getNextDatesIterator(startDate: Date = new Date(), endDate?: Date): Iterable<Date>

 // Get the previou date starting from the given start date or now. cron.getPrevDate(startDate: Date = new Date()): Date

 // Get the specified amount of previous dates starting from the given start date or now. cron.getPrevDates(amount: number, startDate?: Date): Date[]

+// Get an ES6 compatible iterator which iterates over the previous dates starting from startDate or now.
+// The iterator runs until the optional endDate is reached or forever. cron.getPrevDatesIterator(startDate: Date = new Date(), endDate?: Date): Iterable<Date>

 // Check whether there is a cron date at the given date. cron.matchDate(date: Date): boolean